You are the Body of Christ and it takes commitment and an investment in each other for that to happen. ~ Shanthini Baskaran

 DISCIPLESHIP

-I was preparing to teach my first seminar on discipleship and I asked my mom, (who had been in ministry for 50 years) what she would say.
-She pulled out her well worn Bible and turned to 2 Timothy 2:2And the things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others.
+I was preparing to teach my first seminar on discipleship, and I asked my mom (who had been in ministry for 50 years) what she would say.
+She pulled out her well-worn Bible and turned to 2 Timothy 2:2—And the things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others.
 This, she said, is what discipleship is all about.

 A small group leader, therefore, is:

-1. A Learner
+- A Learner

-2. She/he Invests or Entrusts
+- S/he Invests or Entrusts

 A SMALL GROUP LEADER IS A LEARNER